 \section{Conclusion}

-The taxonomic scheme for minor body classification has been developed for close to 50 years.
-During this time, numerous efforts to categorize the observational properties of asteroids have been driven forward through dedicated observational campaigns and instrumental advancement.
-We focused on the methodology and statistical foundation, allowing us to increase the sample size by an order of magnitude compared to the previous taxonomy by \citet{AnExtensionOfDemeo2009} and to re-introduce the albedo into the classifying observables as done in \citet{1984PhDT.........3T}.
+The taxonomic scheme for minor body classification has been in development for close to 50 years.
+During this time, numerous efforts to categorise the observational properties of asteroids have been driven forwards through dedicated observational campaigns and instrumental advancement.
+We focused on the methodology and statistical foundation, allowing us to increase the sample size by an order of magnitude compared to the previous taxonomy by \citet{AnExtensionOfDemeo2009} and to reintroduce the albedo into the classifying observables as done in \citet{1984PhDT.........3T}.

 The dimensionality reduction and clustering applied to \num{\NSamples} spectra of \num{\NAsteroids} asteroids revealed three main complexes: the well established \class{C}- and \class{S}-complexes and a restructured \class{M}-complex.
 While the \class{S}-complex is well understood in terms of mineralogy and meteoritic analogue material, both the \class{C}-complex and \class{M}-complex show a large degree of variability of so far unknown origin.
 We derive \num{\NClasses} classes from the three complexes, where the data-driven clustering is guided by the previous taxonomies and the goal of class continuity.